 Students with 8 or more credits may submit a proposal to their faculty sponsor for on or off-campus winter term independent work either as a continuation of their major or minor or as work outside of their major or minor as long as:

-- You have not completed more than two units of winter term independent work; and
+- They have not completed more than two units of winter term independent work; and

-- You have received the approval of the chair or director of that department or program in which the work will be completed
+- They have received the approval of the chair or director of the department or program in which the work will be completed

 Students are not allowed to pursue independent projects during their first winter term.